SYSU-AERO-SWIFT-2025/ego_scan/README.md

 source devel/setup.bash
 roslaunch ego_planner simple_run.launch
 ```

 <!If your network to github is slow, We recommend you to try the gitee repository [https://gitee.com/iszhouxin/ego-planner-swarm](https://gitee.com/iszhouxin/ego-planner-swarm).
 They synchronize automatically./>

-If you find this work useful or interesting, please kindly give us a star :star:, thanks!:grinning:
+If you find this work useful or interesting, please kindly give us a star ⭐️, thanks!😀

 # Acknowledgements

 - This work extends [EGO-Planner](https://github.com/ZJU-FAST-Lab/ego-planner) to swarm navigation.

 # EGO-Swarm

 EGO-Swarm: A Fully Autonomous and Decentralized Quadrotor Swarm System in Cluttered Environments

 **EGO-Swarm** is a decentralized and asynchronous systematic solution for multi-robot autonomous navigation in unknown obstacle-rich scenes using merely onboard resources.